Akryum/vue-virtual-scroller/README.md

 ## DynamicScroller

-This works like RecycleScroller but can render items with unknown sizes!
+This works just like the RecycleScroller, but it can render items with unknown sizes!

 ### Basic usage